Disease: Society and culture

 How a society responds to diseases is the subject of medical sociology.

 A condition may be considered a disease in some cultures or eras but not in others.
-For example, obesity can represent wealth and abundance, and is a status symbol in famine-prone areas and some places hard-hit by HIV/AIDS.
+For example, obesity was associated with prosperity and abundance, and this perception persists in many African regions, especially since the beginning of the HIV/AIDS.
 Epilepsy is considered a sign of spiritual gifts among the Hmong people.

 Sickness confers the social legitimization of certain benefits, such as illness benefits, work avoidance, and being looked after by others.
 The person who is sick takes on a social role called the sick role.
 A person who responds to a dreaded disease, such as cancer, in a culturally acceptable fashion may be publicly and privately honored with higher social status.
 In return for these benefits, the sick person is obligated to seek treatment and work to become well once more.
 As a comparison, consider pregnancy, which is not interpreted as a disease or sickness, even if the mother and baby may both benefit from medical care.

 Most religions grant exceptions from religious duties to people who are sick.
-For example, one whose life would be endangered by fasting on Yom Kippur or during Ramadan is exempted from the requirement, or even forbidden from participating.
+For example, one whose life would be endangered by fasting on Yom Kippur or during the month of Ramadan is exempted from the requirement, or even forbidden from participating.
 People who are sick are also exempted from social duties.
 For example, ill health is the only socially acceptable reason for an American to refuse an invitation to the White House.